Susan Kennedy: Characterisation

 Woodburne has said she never gets bored of playing Susan as she changes all the time.
 She added "One of the upsides of this job is that in a week you might be doing absolute slapstick comedy, you might be doing high drama/tragedy and in between maybe some nice subtle interesting stuff as well, the character keeps changing and evolving depending on who she is interacting with".
 Woodburne has said that her favourite storyline has been the Susan, Karl and Izzy love triangle.
 As Susan is normally a good person, it gave her a chance to have a character (Izzy) that she could hate.
 Woodburne added "It was good to play those much meaner, darker, angrier, cruel moments than always to be the kind character.
 It was good to see those dents in her armour I think".

-Towards the end of 2009, a change occurred in Susan's personality.
-During the surrogacy storyline, viewers saw Susan become the "mother-in-law from hell".
-Woodburne said that it was challenging trying to change the character of Susan.
-During clashes with her son-in-law Daniel Fitzgerald (Brett Tucker), Susan was seen becoming controlling and bossy.
+Towards the end of 2009, a change occurred in Susan's personality while she acted as a surrogate mother for Libby and Daniel Fitzgerald (Brett Tucker).
+During clashes with Daniel, Susan was seen becoming controlling and bossy, which Woodburne found challenging to play.
 Woodburne said "As the story progressed it became apparent that we were going to have to go to the extremes of the less attractive qualities of our characters.
 We talked about it and decided to go for it – he would be the overbearing husband and Susan the mother-in-law from hell".
 Woodburne added that Susan is acting out of love for her daughter and for Libby's desire to have a child.
 In July 2011, Woodburne told a writer for Channel 5 that she still found the role of Susan challenging.
 She explained that she likes Susan because she adapts well and takes all the things that happen to her in her stride.
 Woodburne said Karl and Susan are now less naive and exuberant due to the things they have gone through.
 When asked what the future holds for her character, Woodburne stated "You know, I'm kind of with Susan.
 I like the Kennedy house when it's full of noisy kids, being naughty and creating havoc.
 I like it loud and messy.
 So that would be my hope, that we get a bit of that happening again."